|

 obstacles that lie ahead of the project (company resistance and lack of

-commitment, etc.).
-Develop a plan with a viable vision for the future and
+Develop a plan with a viable vision for the future and run with it!

 2- Select the Equipment to Be Analyzed